"Is Paris open for travel?"

 cancellable.
 Instead, book excursions when you come or immediately before.
-As of this writing, we think that spring, summer, or fall of 2021 could be a great time to visit Paris if you want to enjoy the city with less crowding than usual.
+As of this writing, we think that summer or fall of 2021 could be a great time to visit Paris if you want to enjoy the city with less crowding than usual.
 Our prediction assumes that the coronavirus pandemic has faded, could change at any time, so build as much flexibility as possible into your